tankefugl/NS/README.md

 ldd -r -d client.so
 ```

-Make sure you have vgui.so copied to cl_dll folder too on Linux.
+Make sure you have vgui.so copied to the cl_dll folder too on Linux.

 ## Debugging

+Windows debug builds are currently broken.

 If you want to debug:
 ```sh